hashemnawash/IT1025-1/Lab5/readme.md

 #### Infrastrucutre vs. Wireless Mesh
 In the infrastructure topology you can connect the switch to a wireless access point.
 It can connect computers and lab tops.
 IN a wireless mesh all devices are wirelessly interconnected.
 AS you ask for internet connection the signal goes through multiple devices just to get to the switch.
 I believe the infrastructure topology would be best because it is easy access from a switch to the connection of a lab top.
 It is very efficient for the home use.
 While wireless mesh is great for businesses.
 ### Network Design
+I created a link between two computers and 2 routers.
+They connect to the internet and have legitimacy by connecting all together.
+This diagram i made shows the ability for the internet to connect through multiple devices.

 ### NSA/CSS

-"NSA Cybersecurity prevents and eradicates threats to U.S. national security systems with a focus on the Defense Industrial Base and the improvement of U.S. weapons’ security.
+The NSA Cybersecurity program prevents and eradicates threats to U.S. national security systems and focuses on the Defense Industrial Base and the development of U.S. weapons’ security.
 It also strives to promote cybersecurity education, research, and career-building."(NSA)
 ## Cybersecurity and Encryption

 ### Information Systems Security